-During the program, participants have immediate access to substance use disorder treatment and receive specialized care, including gender-specific groups and individual and group therapy for trauma-impacted individuals.
+During the program, participants have immediate access to substance use treatment and receive specialized care, including gender-specific groups and individual and group therapy for traumaimpacted persons.

 Successful completion of the program results in:

 - Dismissal of misdemeanor cases; or - Favorable sentencing or reduction of felony charges.